Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: One Fixed Orientation

 \begin{theorem} Given a set $S$ of $n$ points in the plane, sorted by their $y$-coordinates, and a real value $\omega > 0$, we can decide in $O(n)$ time whether there exists a pair of slabs of width $\omega$ whose union covers $S$ and one of which is horizontal. \end{theorem}

-\subsection{Optimization algorithm}
+\subsection{Optimization Algorithm}

+We give a brief summary of our approach to obtain Theorem~\ref{thm:one_fixed}.
+A complete proof is given in Appendix~\ref{sec:one_fixed_appendix}.
+The optimality of our algorithm is given in Appendix~\ref{sec:lowerbound}.
 We first sort the points of $S$ so that $s_1, \ldots, s_n$ are ordered in decreasing order of their $y$-coordinates.
 Let $W$ denote the set of all pairwise differences between the $y$-coordinates of points in $S$.
 Since $W$ can be represented as a sorted matrix~\cite{frederickson1982complexity}, we can identify two consecutive values $w_0, w_1 \in W$ such that $w_0 < w^* \le w_1$ in $O(n \log n)$ time, by combining our decision algorithm described in Section~\ref{sec:one_fixed_decision} with an efficient selection algorithm for sorted matrices~\cite{frederickson1984generalized}.